timescale/docs/cloud/service-operations/maintenance.md

     this fork to only pay for storage until you are comfortable deleting it.

 <highlight type="important">
-Services with replicas cannot upgrade.
-In order to upgrade a service with an upgrade, the replica must be deleted first.
+Timescale Cloud services with replicas cannot be upgraded.
+To upgrade a service with a replica,  you must first delete the replica and then upgrade the service.
 </highlight>

 <procedure>